News and Commentary

 Bonds are an important component of diversified portfolios because they offer investors predictable returns and reliable cash flow without the volatility of the public equity markets.
 However, this is not to say that bonds are not subject to risks.
 They are, especially in times of rising interest rates.
 The good news is you can mitigate some of this interest rate risk by employing a laddering strategy.

 As a general rule of finance, bond prices have an inverse relationship with interest rates.
 This means that as interest rates rise, the value and yield of existing bonds decline as compared to newer bonds.
-To avoid this scenario, investors may instead create a bond ladder by purchasing a blend of short and long-term bonds that mature at different times over a certain period of years.
+To avoid this scenario, investors may instead create a bond ladder by purchasing a blend of short and long-term bonds that mature at different times over a certain period.

 This hypothetical portfolio had an approximate duration of 2.5, meaning that it would decline (appreciate) by 2.5 percent for every 1 percent move up (down) in interest rates.
-Please note that FDIC insured brokered certificates of deposit differ from bank CDs.
-If an investor chooses to redeem a bank CD prior to the stated maturity, they will pay an interest penalty.
-With a brokered CD, if the funds are needed prior to maturity, the CD is sold on the secondary market.
+Please note that FDIC-insured brokered certificates of deposit differ from bank CDs.
+If investors redeem a bank CD before the stated maturity, they will pay an interest penalty.
+With a brokered CD, if the funds are needed before maturity, the CD is sold on the secondary market.
 Proceeds may be more or less than the original investment.

-Working with experienced financial advisors can help investors navigate the full realm of investment opportunities available to them and implement strategies designed to minimizing risk and tax liabilities.
+Working with experienced financial advisors can help investors navigate the full realm of investment opportunities and implement strategies designed to minimize risk and tax liabilities.

-About the author: Todd A. Moll, CFP®, CFA, is a director and chief investment officer with Provenance Wealth Advisor, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the author: Todd A. Moll, CFP®, CFA, is a director and chief investment officer with Provenance Wealth Advisor (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

-Todd A. Moll is a registered representative of and offers securities through Raymond James Financial Services, Inc., Members FINRA/SIPC.
+Todd A. Moll, CFP®, CFA, is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

-Every investor’s situation is unique, and you should consider your investment goals, risk tolerance and time horizon before making any investment or withdrawal decision.
-Investing involves risk and you may incur a profit or loss regardless of strategy selected.
-There is an inverse relationship between interest rate movements and fixed income prices.
-Generally, when interest rates rise, fixed income prices fall and when interest rates fall, fixed income prices generally rise.
+Every investor’s situation is unique.
+You should consider your investment goals, risk tolerance and time horizon before making any investment or withdrawal decision.
+Investing involves risk, and you may incur a profit or loss regardless of the strategy selected.
+There is an inverse relationship between interest rate movements and fixed-income prices.
+Generally, when interest rates rise, fixed-income prices fall, and when interest rates fall, fixed-income prices generally rise.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com